mcdallas/gert/README.md

 There is a soft dependency on ffmpeg, for installation instructions follow this [link](https://www.ffmpeg.org/download.html).

 You can skip it but without it:
-* Videos hosted on reddit itself (v.reddit.com) won't have sound
+* Videos hosted on reddit itself (v.redd.it) won't have sound
 * Gifs won't be automatically converted to .mp4

 #### Using cargo